-8.2 The next steps for the project if members agree are:
+The next steps for the project if members agree are:

-- Formal consultation at Redbourn, Sawbridgeworth and Wheathampstead sites as part of the Planning Application process. - Liaising with local partners to share the details of the schemes. - Transport Statements developed further for all four sites. - Develop the internal layouts for the co-locations and particularly the library fit out. - Consider Buntingford in Transition's alternative plan for the redevelopment of the current library building. - Engage with the local Buntingford community to share the proposals to co-locate the Library and Fire Station.
+- I. Formal consultation at Redbourn, Sawbridgeworth and Wheathampstead sites as part of the Planning Application process. - II.
+Liaising with local communities to share the details of the schemes. - III.
+Develop Transport Statements further for all four sites.

+- IV.
+Develop the internal layouts for the co-locations and particularly the library fit out (i.e. making the interior space suitable for occupation). - V. Consider Buntingford in Transition's alternative plan for the redevelopment of the current library building. - VI.
+Engage with the local Buntingford community to share the proposals to co-locate the Library and Fire Station.